-12.4 Employment Eligibility Verification
+13.4 Employment Eligibility Verification

-If you are receiving a stipend, are a TA or are planning to have a paid position with CMU then Employment Eligibility Verification is Required.
+If a student receiving a stipend is a TA, or is planning to have a paid position with CMU then Employment Eligibility Verification is required.

 Form I-9 must be completed within 3 business days of beginning work for any type of compensation (stipend or employment).